imagination-research/.github/profile/README.md

 If you find our style of research and concrete ideas interesting, email us to discuss interesting thoughts or collaborate.
 We're curious about many problems and love ideas from many fields!
 * Xuefei Ning (foxdoraame@gmail.com)
 * Zinan Lin (zinanlin@microsoft.com)

+We also open a new Youtube Channel at https://www.youtube.com/@Imagination-Research-o3i, welcome to subscribe!